Hyperunison/UCDM-docs/README.md

 Query Example 2: Review distribution by year of birth and race across all datasets

-Tutorial: As in query example 1, we will query the distribution of the variables ‘year_of_birth’ and ‘race’ across all available biobanks.
+Tutorial: As in query example 1, we will query the distribution of the variables `year_of_birth` and `race` across all available biobanks.
 Note that you can query only variables that have previously been harmonized in the Unison common data model (link on how to do this).
 Already harmonized meta data variables are suggested with the autocomplete feature.
 If now specific data resource is specified in the ‘FROM’ section, as in this case, only variables that are harmonized across all biobanks are available.

 ```yaml